Air Fryer Hard-Boiled Eggs | Easy Peel!

 Instructions

-1. Place the eggs on the wire rack that came with your air fryer.
-If you do not have a rack, no worries, just place them in the bottom of the air fryer.
+• Place the eggs on the wire rack that came with your air fryer.
+If you do not have a rack, simply place them in the bottom of the air fryer, making sure not to overcrowd.

-3. Once the eggs are finished cooking, remove them from the wire basket and transfer them to an ice bath to stop the cooking process.
+• Once the eggs are finished cooking, remove them from the wire basket and transfer them to the large bowl/ice bath for 4-5 minutes to stop the cooking process.

 Notes